att/music/README.md

 - Download Apache Zookeeper 3.4.6 from and follow these instructions
   <https://zookeeper.apache.org/doc/trunk/zookeeperStarted.html> pertaining to the standalone
 operation.
 By the end of this you should have Zookeeper working.
-- Download the latest Apache Tomcat and follow these instructions
-  <http://tecadmin.net/install-tomcat-9-on-ubuntu/> (this is for version 9).
-- Create a music.properties file and place it /etc/music/music.properties.
-Here is a simple of the file:
+- Create a music.properties file and place it in /etc/music/.
+Here is a sample of the file:

 			myId=0
 			all.ids=0
 			my.public.ip=localhost
 			all.public.ips=localhost

+- Create a log4j.properties file and place it in /etc/music/.
+Here is a sample of the file:

+		   # Root logger option
+		   log4j.rootLogger=INFO, file

+		   # Direct log messages to a log file
+		   log4j.appender.file=org.apache.log4j.RollingFileAppender
+		   log4j.appender.file.File=/var/log/music/music.log
+		   log4j.appender.file.MaxFileSize=10MB
+		   log4j.appender.file.MaxBackupIndex=10
+		   log4j.appender.file.layout=org.apache.log4j.PatternLayout
+		   log4j.appender.file.layout.ConversionPattern=%d{yyyy-MM-dd HH:mm:ss} %-5p %c{1}:%L - %m%n

+		   # Direct log messages to stdout to use this option, add stdout to rootLogger options
+		   log4j.appender.stdout=org.apache.log4j.ConsoleAppender
+		   log4j.appender.stdout.Target=System.out
+		   log4j.appender.stdout.layout=org.apache.log4j.PatternLayout
+		   log4j.appender.stdout.layout.ConversionPattern=%d{yyyy-MM-dd HH:mm:ss} %-5p %c{1}:%L - %m%n

+- As shown above, the music messages are logged into a file music.log.
+Create an empty music.log file and place it in /var/log/music/.
+Tomcat does not seem to create this automatically.
+- Download the latest Apache Tomcat and install it using these instructions
+  <http://tecadmin.net/install-tomcat-9-on-ubuntu/> (this is for version 9).
-- Build the MUSIC war file and place within the webapps folder of the tomcat installation.
+- Build the MUSIC.war file and place it within the webapps folder of the tomcat installation.
-- Download the client app for MUSIC from
-  <https://github.com/att/music/tree/master/tests/musicTest.jar>, and run the jar file
-musicTest.jar with localhost as parameter.
-If there are no errors and all the tests pass, then you have MUSIC working.
+- Start tomcat and you should now have MUSIC running.

 <a name ="ms-install">